yuxing-zhang/Playground/qsort/README.md

 # Quicksort in Multiple Languages
 Quicksort is my de facto "Hello, World!" program for a given programming language.
-Quicksort suits this purpose because it demonstrates
+Quicksort suits this purpose because it is conceptually simple, yet it demonstrates the
-* control structures (conditional/looping)
+* control flows (conditional/looping)
 * elemental data structures (list)
-* recursion
+* recursive function calls

+of the language.

 ### Usage
 **C**